-As we usher in June’s humidity and the fourth month of physical distancing in Canada, it’s natural for people to seek connection.
+As we usher in June’s humidity amidst over a year of COVID-induced physical distancing, it’s natural for people to seek connection.
 June is a historically festive month, and many Hamiltonians look forward each year to one of the city’s most meaningful events: Hamilton Pride.

-This year, Pride Hamilton has announced that Pride is going digital; allowing Pridegoers access to concerts and virtual events online.
-While the program has yet to be announced, we expect the best of Hamilton’s local talent and well-known performers to grace the virtual venue.
+Pride Hamilton has again announced that Pride is going digital; allowing Pridegoers access to concerts and virtual events online.

-Local LGBTQ2S+ organization Speqtrum has released a stellar line up of events, organized under different themes.
+Pride Hamilton has also released a stellar line up of events, organized under different themes.
 Take a look below:

 If you’ve attended a Pride festival before, you might have felt at the time that you just joined a week-long street party.
 However, Pride festivals are strongly rooted in activism, protests against police violence, and resilience.

 In the 1960s, queer and trans people attending gay bars across North America were routinely assaulted and thrown into jail for such “offenses” as dancing with a same-sex partner, or wearing three items of clothing “belonging to the opposite [gender]”.
 Although police-sanctioned abuse against LGBTQ2S+ people had endured for decades, it came to a head in the early hours of June 28, 1969 at the Stonewall Inn, a gay bar in New York City.